-During fiscal 2020, our Board of Directors held four regular meetings and 32 special meetings.
-Each incumbent director attended at least 75% of the aggregate number of meetings of the Board of Directors and meetings of the committees of the Board of Directors on which he serves.
-Each Board member is expected to attend our annual meetings of stockholders, either in person or telephonically.
-Due to the COVID-19 pandemic, one Board member attended our 2020 annual meeting in person and the others attended telephonically.
+During fiscal 2022, our Board of Directors held 43 meetings and the Audit Committee of the Board held four meetings.
+Each incumbent director attended at least 75% of the aggregate number of meetings of the Board of Directors and meetings of the committees of the Board of Directors on which he or she serves.
+Each Board member is expected to attend our annual meetings of stockholders, either in person or via electronic communications.
+One Board member attended our 2022 annual meeting in person and the others attended via video conference.